sharop/SEBC/enterprise/labs/0_CM_treasure_hunt.md

 What is ubertask optimization?

 `not answered`
+`Answered Oct8 - Enable the execution of small jobs sequientially inside a process. `

 Where in CM is the Kerberos Security Realm value displayed?

 HOME --> Administration --> Security --> TAB Kerberos Credentials  (If it is already configured) HOME --> Administration --> Security --> TAB Kerberos Credentials --> Configuration -->  Kerberos Security Realm http://server:7180/cmf/settings?q=security_realm#filterfreeText=security_realm